shanelnumber5/341-web-design/_docs/topic-09/02-guide/01-page.md

 <div class="divider-heading"></div>

-There are three general ways to specify CSS style rules:
+There are three general ways to specify CSS style rules.
+We have already covered the first two:

 1. **Inline** styling - as an attribute within each element.
 2. **Embedded** styling - within the CSS Style element in an HTML document.